Jimuelzxc/chep/docs/DEV_LOG.md

 - ✅ **State Not Resetting on New Video:** The application state, including the chat history and transcript data, does not reset when navigating to a new YouTube video on the same tab.
 The data from the previous video persists.
 (Fix implemented by adding a URL change listener.
 Ready for verification.)
 - ✅ **Transcript Toggle Requires Chat Interaction:** The transcript does not automatically appear when clicking the toggle button.
 Currently, users must enter a chat message first before the transcript becomes visible.
 The transcript should display immediately when the toggle is activated.
 - ❌ **UI Issues in Light Mode:** The user interface has visual problems when the system is switched to light mode, resulting in a poor user experience.
+- ✅ **Scrolling Disabled During Streaming:** Users cannot scroll up in the chat interface while the AI's response is being streamed.
+Scrolling should be possible even when the response is not yet complete.
+(Fixed by implementing scroll detection that disables auto-scroll when user manually scrolls up and re-enables it when they return to bottom)

 ## Feature Requests
 *New functionality to be implemented*